hamoid/long-hugo-doc/README.md

        Press ctrl+c to stop

 Hugo can even run a server and create your site at the same time!
-Hugo implements [live reload](#extras.livereload.md) technology to automatically reload any open pages in all browsers (including mobile).
+Hugo implements [LiveReload](#extras.livereload.md) technology to automatically reload any open pages in all browsers (including mobile).

     $ hugo server -ws ~/mysite